 Patient’s insurance information

 Medical insurance is a huge consideration for doctors when treating patients.
-Patients are therefore required to input their medical insurance details such as type of insurance cover and name of the insurer in a health care history form.
+Patients are therefore required to input their medical insurance details, such as the type of insurance coverage and the name of the insurer, in a health care history form.

 Patient’s questions and expectations